cbtham/rhoai-genai-workshop/README.md

 ![Image](img/06/5.6.png)

 Select Import a dashboard.
-Then either upload the [vLLM dashboard yaml](https://github.com/redhat-et/ai-observability/blob/main/vllm-dashboards/vllm-grafana-openshift.json) or just copy and paste the yaml into the box provided.
+Then either upload the [vLLM dashboard yaml](https://github.com/redhat-et/ai-observability/blob/main/vllm-dashboards/vllm-grafana-openshift.json{target=_blank}) or just copy and paste the yaml into the box provided.

 ![Image](img/06/5.7.png)

 Then hit load, then Import.

+#### Optional: vLLM Advanced Performance Dashboard
+This dashboard is meant to provide high level metrices - key to assist in setting SLO, monitoring and improving performance.

+To add this, select Import a dashboard.
+Then copy and paste the content of [vLLM Advanced Performance Dashboard yaml](./obs/grafana-dashboard-llm-performance.json{target=_blank}) to import.

 ### 6.4 Importing DCGM Dashboard